-As of December 31, 2023, we had \$3,115.0 million total outstanding indebtedness in senior notes and \$150.0 million outstanding in term loans.
-As of December 31, 2023, no borrowings were outstanding under our \$1.15 billion credit facility.
-Teledyne incurred a significant amount of indebtedness in connection with the financing of the acquisition of FLIR.
-We also incurred additional indebtedness through the assumption of FLIR's existing senior notes.
-The use of indebtedness to finance the acquisition reduced our liquidity and caused us to place more reliance on cash generated from operations to pay principal and interest on our debt, thereby reducing the availability of our cash flow for operating activities and capital expenditure needs or to pursue other potential strategic plans.
-The agreements we entered into with respect to our indebtedness, including the agreements we entered into to finance the FLIR acquisition and in connection with the assumption of FLIR's existing senior notes, contain negative covenants, that, subject to certain exceptions, include limitations on indebtedness related to our bank term loans and credit facility, liens, dispositions, investments and mergers and other fundamental changes.
+As of December 29, 2024, we had \$2,665.0 million total outstanding indebtedness in senior notes.
+As of December 29, 2024, no borrowings were outstanding under our \$1.20 billion credit facility.
+Teledyne incurred a significant amount of indebtedness in connection with the financing of the acquisition of FLIR in 2021.
+The agreements we entered into with respect to our indebtedness, including the agreements we entered into to finance the FLIR acquisition and in connection with the assumption of FLIR's existing senior notes, contain negative covenants, that, subject to certain exceptions, include limitations on indebtedness related to our credit facility, liens, dispositions, investments and mergers and other fundamental changes.
 Our ability to comply with these negative covenants can be affected by events beyond our control.
 The indebtedness and these negative covenants may also have the effect, among other things, of limiting our ability to obtain additional financing, if needed, reducing the funds available to make acquisitions or capital expenditures, reducing our flexibility in planning for or reacting to changes in our business or market conditions, and making us more vulnerable to economic downturns and adverse competitive and industry conditions.
 In addition, a breach of the negative covenants could result in an event of default with respect to the indebtedness, which, if not cured or waived, could result in the indebtedness becoming immediately due and payable and could have a material adverse effect on our business, financial condition or operating results.
 Any future indebtedness incurred under our credit facility will expose us to interest rate risk.